Atelier 17

 Atelier 17 was an art school and studio that was influential in the teaching and promotion of printmaking in the 20th century.
-Originally located in Paris, the studio relocated to New York during the years surrounding World War II.
+Originally located in Paris, the studio relocated to New York City during the years surrounding World War II.
 It moved back to Paris in 1950.

 History

 The Atelier 17 studio was formed as an experimental workshop for the graphic arts in Paris, France in 1927 by Stanley William Hayter (1901–1988).
 The studio was known for its collaborative atmosphere, with artists sharing ideas on technique and aesthetics.

 The studio was located at 17 rue Campagne-Première in Paris.
 By 1940 the studio's founder, Hayter, left Paris as World War II was starting.
 He moved to New York City and reopened his Atelier 17 studio there.
 Originally connected to the New School, by 1945 the studio was located as East 8th Street.
 The studio attracted many European artists who had fled from Europe and also introduced American artists to fine art printmaking.

 Hayter ran the workshop with the expectation that all the artists working there would learn from each other and become proficient in all aspects of intaglio printing.
 The Atelier brought together Americans with artists that had fled Europe to New York.

 Hayter moved his studio back to Paris in 1950 where it continued to operate until Hayter's death in 1988.
 That year the studio was renamed Atelier Contrepoint and remains active.